wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You will need to submit a [Health Declaration](https://eservices.ica.gov.sg/sgarrivalcard/) up to 3 days before your arrival in Singapore.

 You will need to pay for your swab test (up to $200 per swab, including GST).
-Payment will not be made at the border; register and follow the instructions [here](https://go.gov.sg/covid19test).
+For the swab test on arrival, please follow the instructions [here][SafeTravel Swab].
+For the swab test at the end of SHN, payment will not be made at the border; register and follow the instructions [here](https://go.gov.sg/covid19test).
 You will be informed of the date of your swab test later.

 If you are entering Singapore with a non-SC/non-SPR, please ensure that they have approval from the relevant authorities for entry into Singapore.
 See the ICA page for more information [here](https://www.ica.gov.sg/covid-19/enteringsg).